 Primrose oil has so many different benefits we thought we’d list a few, to see if any can help you!

 Yes, the ‘time of the month’ isn’t something us women enjoy going through!
 Well, to help ease it, Evening Primrose Oil can be used to help treat the associated bloating, breast tenderness and irritability.

 Hormonal Imbalance and increases fertility

-Hormonal imbalances can wreak havoc with one's skin, hair and general well being, and this is becoming more and more common in our fast paced society we live in.
-Evening Primrose Oil is said to help reset the hormonal equilibrium of the endocrine system aiding in less fluctuations.
+Hormonal imbalances can wreak havoc on one’s skin, hair and general well being, and this is becoming more and more common in the fast-paced society we live in.
+Evening Primrose Oil is said to help reset the hormonal equilibrium of the endocrine system aiding in fewer fluctuations.

 It is also known when taken as a supplement, to improve the richness of cervical mucus, resulting in a more fertile ground for the sperm.

 With regards to any medicinal benefits that Evening Primrose Oil has, we would always strongly recommend that you seek medical advice from your GP before you start taking this as a supplement.